-This continuing education course is designed to help educators develop theoretical and practical knowledge of effective, research-based assessment and intervention for advanced beginning readers of all ages.
-The course follows a "practicum model," in which participants build a conceptual framework for reading development and effective intervention through a year-long, mentored tutoring experience.
+This credit/no-credit continuing education course is designed to help educators execute effective, research-based assessment and intervention for advanced beginning readers of all ages in a group format that preserves much of the power of 1-on-1 tutoring.
+Intervention components are designed for readers who have reached a mid-G1 level, but whose reading abilities are below mid-grade three level.
+The course follows a "practicum model," in which participants build a conceptual framework for reading development and effective intervention through a year-long, mentored intervention experience.

-The course is open to all educators, including but not limited to: classroom teachers, reading specialists, special educators, administrators, paraprofessionals, and Multi-Language Learner (MLL) personnel.
+The course is open to any educator, including but not limited to: classroom teachers, reading specialists, special educators, administrators, paraprofessionals, and Multi-Language-Learner (MLL) personnel.

-Through tutoring, observations, reading and attendance at clinical sessions and seminars, participants will be expected to extend their knowledge of the following topics: reading development, phonological awareness, word identification, explicit, systematic blending, decoding by analogy, basic English syllable structure, automaticity, fluency, assisted reading at instructional level, building/activating background knowledge, comprehension strategies, textual scaffolding, motivation, and using assessment as a guide for pacing instruction.
+Through intervention, observations, reading and attendance at clinical sessions and seminars, participants will be expected to extend their knowledge of the following topics: partner reading, partner word study, partner fluency work, reading development, phonological awareness, word identification, explicit, systematic blending, decoding by analogy, basic English syllable structure, automaticity, fluency, assisted reading at instructional level, building/activating background knowledge, comprehension strategies, textual scaffolding, motivation, and using assessment as a guide for pacing instruction.

-Most importantly, participants will be expected to use their knowledge of these topics as they provide ongoing, one-on-one assessment and intervention for at least one advanced beginning reader.
-The instructional framework for this course, Next StepsSM, is a compilation of effective, research-based assessment and intervention techniques, designed for students experiencing reading difficulties.
+Most importantly, participants will be expected to use their knowledge of these topics as they provide ongoing assessment and intervention for three advanced beginning readers in a group format.